Table of Contents

 First of all, detox is the aim of the recovery process.
 Depending on the history of abuse and some individual differences, that might take up to several days.
 Usually, physical withdrawal symptoms start around 24 hours after the last dosage and wear off a week later.
 In severe cases, doctors may use substitute drugs to help the patients.
 Methadone, Suboxone, and Naltrexone are some of them.
 However, remember that curing a drug addiction with another addictive drug can be dangerous.

 There are inpatient and outpatient options.
 Staying in a rehabilitation facility/residential treatment center is safer than getting clean at home.
 This is because of the medical help available.
-Also, if Fentanyl comes with an addiction to another drug, you need to address it in a rehab setting.
+Also, if Fentanyl comes with an addiction to another drug, one need to address it in a rehab setting.

 However, many users advise that patients stay busy.
 It could include involvement in different activities and indulging in enjoyable hobbies.
 Additionally, healthy diets and vitamin supplements can be very helpful.